 Trip Wheelbite Problems and How to Fix Them

 One of the crown jewels of longboarding customer service questions that we receive is in regards to wheelbite and bushing suggestions for rider setups.
 This is of no real surprise, because we design our longboards to fit like a glove, and sometimes this requires a little bit of finagling to get it just right for your size and riding style.
-Our Pantheon Trip double drop longboard can be a little finicky when it comes to setting up and balancing bite free deep turns with large wheels.
+Our Pantheon Trip double drop longboard can be a little finicky when it comes to setting up and balancing bite free deep turns with large wheels, but it is 100% worth the trouble to get it just right.
 Bushing selection will be absolutely key in making this all happen.
-Getting this right is totally worth the effort, as it will result in an absolutely awesome ride that will make you feel safe while still allowing for ample turn.
 As always, when choosing your longboard deck, pick the longboard that best suits your intended riding style!
 If you’ve settled on the Trip for transportation or exercise, read on!

 The Trip Is Not a Bite Prone Deck